Spatterdock in pond with budding flower.

 Manual/Mechanical Control:

-If you are considering how to remove spatterdock, physically cutting this plant and digging up the roots can be a somewhat effective method of control.
+If you are considering how to remove spatterdock, physically cutting this plant and digging up the massive rhizomes can be a somewhat effective method of control.
 However, physical control is nearly impossible.
 Spatterdock can re-grow from any seeds or rhizomes remaining in the water.

 Herbicide Control: